Sociology — Year 13

 Students will learn about the differing experiences of the criminal justice system that different social classes experience.
 This will promote greater understanding and tolerance of others.

-Students will be assessed by fortnightly timed assessments.
-Some will be short (up to 10 marks) while others will be longer and involve a full paper reflecting the real exam of 40 (Media) or 50 marks (Crime & Deviance).
+Students will be assessed by fortnightly timed assessments (roughly 1 assessment per teacher every four weeks).
+Some will be short (approximately 10 marks) while others will be longer and involve a full paper reflecting the real exam of 50 marks (for Crime).
+Media assessments will frequently be comprised of a 10 and 20 mark question.
+Sometimes one of these questions will focus on a theory, depending on adaptive teaching to student needs.

 Relative deprivation